vitessio/website/content/en/docs/user-guides/configuration-advanced/buffering-scenarios.md

 ```

 #### Results:
-Shortly after the PRS command is issued, the SQL statments pause momentarily,
+Shortly after the PRS command is issued, the SQL statements pause momentarily,
 also during this time a message is logged to the terminal console window:

 ```
 E1215 15:35:47.712589  251262 healthcheck.go:487] Adding 1 to PrimaryPromoted counter for target: keyspace:"commerce" shard:"0" tablet_type:REPLICA, tablet: zone1-0000000101, tabletType: PRIMARY
 ```

-After this process completes, SQL statments resume processing once again.
+After this process completes, SQL statements resume processing once again.
 When
 we take a look at stats (shown below) we will see for the first time records of
-buffering occuring on the vtgate.
+buffering occurring on the vtgate.

 ```sh
 $ curl -s localhost:15001/metrics | grep -v '^#' | grep buffer_requests